 Carbon capture, utilization and storage (CCUS) is a solution that can effectively cut CO2 emissions, the primary cause of global warming.
 How does it do this?
 By recycling CO2 through industrial solutions and operations, or by permanently and safely storing it underground.

 CCUS can capture 90% to 95% of an industrial facility’s emissions.
 According to the International Energy Agency, this method could reduce greenhouse gas emissions worldwide by up to 14% by 2050.
-Globally, the goal for 2050 is to capture approximately 5 billion metric tons of CO2 per year to keep global warming below 2°C.
+Globally, the goal by 2050 is to capture approximately 5 billion metric tons of CO2 per year to keep global warming below 2°C.

-A Tangible Commitment for Total
+A Tangible Initiative for Total

-Total also supports the Oil & Gas Climate Initiative (OGCI), which manages an investment fund of over $1 billion for clean technologies, including CCUS.
+We also supports the Oil & Gas Climate Initiative (OGCI), which manages an investment fund of over $1 billion for clean technologies, including CCUS.

-More recently, Total signed a partnership with Svante, LafargeHolcim and Oxy Low Carbon Ventures this year to study the feasibility of an industrial carbon capture and utilization system installed in a facility in Colorado (United States).
+More recently, we signed a partnership with Svante, LafargeHolcim and Oxy Low Carbon Ventures this year to study the feasibility of an industrial carbon capture and utilization system installed in a facility in Colorado (United States).

 The Importance of Carbon Pricing